 - Demand for talent continuing to outstrip supply (Manpower)

 Having understood these external trends, it make sense for the HR team to review its current balanced scorecard to see if it is really in tune with the modern era.
-I mean, are you still measuring ‘diversity’ when studies show the business world is beginning to embrace the broader description of inclusion in 2015?
+I mean, are you still measuring ‘diversity’ when studies show the business world is beginning to embrace the broader description of inclusion?

-Or, perhaps your employer branding metrics are still fixated on salary and compensation when studies show that new hires, first and foremost look for honesty in a new employer in 2015.
-These are just a couple of examples of how you may need to be developing your balanced scorecard in line with the modern business environment of 2015.
+Or, perhaps your employer branding metrics are still fixated on salary and compensation when studies show that new hires, first and foremost look for honesty in a new employer.
+These are just a couple of examples of how you may need to be developing your balanced scorecard in line with the modern business environment.

 Of course, there will be many external pressures acting on your business and HR function and there are many potential balanced scorecard strategies you can adopt to help meet these challenges.

-And the best way to see through the fog is to conduct a simple SWOT analysis, much like we’ve prepared below to help you decided your modern HR priorities and focus your balanced scorecard for 2015.
+And the best way to see through the fog is to conduct a simple SWOT analysis, much like we’ve prepared below to help you decided your modern HR priorities and focus your balanced scorecard.

 - Located right next to University campus

 - Able to attract talent in specific areas

 - Pretty good training programmes in specific areas